gadicc/meteor-hmr/README.md

 **Current status (2016-04-01)**: Fix for broken deploys.
 (04-02): SSR working.

-**Current release (2016-04-02)**: `gadicc:ecmascript-hot@1.3.0_5` (no more need to specify the version in your `packages` file; and you can now use `meteor update`)
+**Current release**: There's no more need to specify the version in your `packages` file; remove it and `meteor update` for the latest stable version.

 ## How to Use

-1. In your project root, `npm install --save-dev babel-preset-meteor babel-plugin-react-transform react-transform-hmr react-transform-catch-errors redbox-react`.
+1. In your project root, `npm install --save-dev babel-preset-meteor babel-plugin-react-transform react-transform-hmr react-transform-catch-errors redbox-react`
 1. If you don't already have a `.babelrc`, one will be created for you.
 Otherwise, ensure it resembles the sample at the end of this README.
 1. Edit your `.meteor/packages` and replace `ecmascript` with `gadicc:ecmascript-hot`

-If you want `.babelrc` support without react hotloading, just take out the `react-transform` lines in that file.
+If you want `.babelrc` support without react hotloading, just take out the `react-transform` lines in your `client/.babelrc`.

 NB: If you already had a `.babelrc` before this, realize that it might contain things that can break your Meteor build, but didn't before when Meteor ignored